temporalio/cli/temporalcli/commandsmd/commands.md

 * `--run-id`, `-r` (string) - Run Id.
 * `--event-id`, `-e` (int) - The Event Id for any Event after `WorkflowTaskStarted` you want to reset to (exclusive).
 It can be `WorkflowTaskCompleted`, `WorkflowTaskFailed` or others.
 * `--reason` (string) - The reason why this workflow is being reset.
 Required.
-* `--reapply-type` (string-enum) - Event types to reapply after the reset point.
+* `--reapply-type` (string-enum) - *DEPRECATED* Use --reapply-exclude.
+Event types to reapply after the reset point.
 Options: All, Signal, None.
 Default: All.
+* `--reapply-exclude` (string[]) - Event types to exclude from reapplication.
+Options: All, Signal, Update.
 * `--type`, `-t` (string-enum) - Event type to which you want to reset.
 Options: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew, BuildId.
 * `--build-id` (string) - Only used if type is BuildId.
 Reset the first workflow task processed by this build id.
 Note that by default, this reset is allowed to be to a prior run in a chain of continue-as-new.
 * `--query`, `-q` (string) - Start a batch reset to operate on Workflow Executions with given List Filter.